 What is healthy for kittens?

-There are specially formulated food products for kittens who have been weaned off milk by their mothers.
+There are specially formulated food products for kittens who have been weaned off milk by their mothers, here are the best kitten foods at Cat Food Point, you can refer to have the best choice for your lovely kittens.
 Consult the vet to know what kind of high-quality foods that are packed with essential nutrients should be given to the pet to develop healthy, strong teeth and bones and encourage brain development and vision.

 What do the kittens eat?

 The good quality primary kitten foods can vary, and one can look for canned foods with a variety of ingredients with different foods and tastes.
 You can cook scrambled eggs or fish for your kitten but include other ingredients too, such as vegetables like squash and pumpkin.
 Avoid fatty meats that can be greasy and unhealthy.

 Again, the feeding charts can differ based on the size and species of the kitten.
 Generally speaking, you should feed your kitten 3-4 times per day for ages up to 6 months and limit it to twice a day o0nce it is six months old.
 Follow portion guidelines, and it is about half a cup for every feed and 1 ¼ cups for kittens who are over six months.